Royal Geographical Society, 1 Kensington Gore, London, SW7 2AR

 1400 Upper Nidderdale Facilitation Fund -Tara Challoner, Yorkshire Wildlife Trust

-1415 Worcestershire Meadow Guardians - Rob Harvard, Natural England
+1415 Worcestershire Meadow Guardians - Rob Havard, Natural England

 1430 Farmer Clusters: Trendy gimmick or a sustainable solution? - Peter Thompson, GWCT

-1445 Looking to the future: Implications for envoronmental delivery post-Brexit - James Phillips, Natural England
+1445 Looking to the future: Implications for environmental delivery post-Brexit - James Phillips, Natural England

 1500 Discussion and Q&A - Nick Sotherton